Roblox

 Section titled “Example usage”local fs = require("@lune/fs")local roblox = require("@lune/roblox")

-local placeFile = roblox.serializePlace(game)fs.writeFile("filePath.rbxl", placeFile)
+local placeFile = roblox.serializePlace(game)fs.writeFile("filePath.rbxl", placeFile)Parameters

 Section titled “Parameters”-

-The DataModel for the place to serialize -
+dataModelThe DataModel for the place to serialize -

-, meaning the place gets serialized using the binary format and not xml.
+xmlIf the place should be serialized as xml or not.
+Defaults tofalse, meaning the place gets serialized using the binary format and not xml.

 Returns